YaYaMonico/YaYaMonico/README.md

 ### 📚 What I'm up to
 - 🧐 Improving my web development skills at [Proz Educação](https://prozeducacao.com.br).
-- 🔭 Working on digital social inclusion projects at IGBS, which involve teaching programming and robotics.
+- 🔭 Working on digital social inclusion projects at IBGS, which involve teaching programming and robotics.

 ### 🌱 Technologies I'm learning
 - 💻 JavaScript, React, MYSQL and Node.js are some of the technologies I'm dedicating myself to at the moment.